PyLink/PyLink/RELNOTES.md

-# PyLink 2.0-alpha3 (unreleased)
+# PyLink 2.0-alpha3 (2018-05-10)

-This release contains all changes from 1.3.0, plus the following:
+This release contains all changes from 1.3.0, as well as the following:

 #### New features
 - **Experimental daemonization support via `pylink -d`!** [issue#187](https://github.com/GLolol/PyLink/issues/187)